sayakpaul/FunMatch-Distillation/README.md

 * Teacher and student should see same images during distillation as opposed to differently augmented views of same images.
 * Aggressive form of [MixUp](https://arxiv.org/abs/1710.09412) as the key augmentation recipe.
-MixUp is paired with "Inception-style" cropping.
+MixUp is paired with "Inception-style" cropping (implemented in [this script](https://github.com/sayakpaul/FunMatch-Distillation/blob/main/crop_resize.py)).
 * A LONG training schedule for distillation.
 At least 1000 epochs to get good results _without_ overfitting.
 The importance of a long training schedule is paramount as studied in the paper.